kislerdm/terraform-provider-neo4j/docs/index.md

 subcategory: ""
 description: |-
   Terraform provider to manage Neo4j resources.
-  !> The minimal supported version of Neo4j is 5.24.
+  !>Warning The minimal supported version of Neo4j is 5.24.
 ---

 # neo4j Provider

 Terraform provider to manage Neo4j resources.

-!> The minimal supported version of Neo4j is 5.24.
+!>**Warning** The minimal supported version of Neo4j is 5.24.

 ## Example Usage